thunderer/Monotype/README.md

 * Special Types:

-  * class **AliasType**: requires instance of other type and alias in constructor, allows to register same type multiple times with custom aliases,
-  * class **ArrayOfType**: requires instance of other type in constructor, its alias is inherited and postfixed with `[]`, checks for array of values matching given type.
+  * class **ArrayOfType**: requires instance of other type in constructor, checks for array of values matching given type.

 ## License